 Syakyou is to write Buddhist scriptures with the Japanese brush.
 This could be difficult for foreigner but you can have a great experience which you cannot do in other places.

-You just need to have moderate behavior, there are not many rules when you stay in shukubou.
+You just need to have moderate behavior, there are not many rules when you stay in shukubo.
 It is not so stiff.
-There is no special rule of clothing at shukubou but you should not wear gorgeous or exposed clothes.
+There is no special rule of clothing at shukubo but you should not wear gorgeous or exposed clothes.

-Most important things you need to have in shukubou is to have a gratitude.
+The most important thing you need to have in shukubo is to have gratitude.
 Especially when you eat dinner and breakfast, please have a meal with gratitude.
 You should eat everything as much as you can.
-Shukubou is quieter than other hotels and Inns, so please be careful to keep to drop sounds.
+Shukubo is quieter than other hotels and Inns, so please be careful to keep to drop sounds.

 There is no WI-FI service in temples.
 Please be released from the Internet and look back on yourself.

-You can make a reservation online in English and English coresidence in many shukubou recently.
+You can make a reservation online in English and English coresidence in many shukubo recently.

 Kyoto is the most historical city in Japan and there are many temples in Kyoto.
 There also

-Many shukubou but we will show you three recommended syukubou in Kyoto.
+Many shukubo but we will show you three recommended shukubo in Kyoto.

 ■Myoshinji Hanazono Kaikan (妙心寺花園会館)